The 50 best restaurants in London

 Mayfair - 42 Albemarle Street, London W1S 4JH

-The three-Michelin-starred Gymkhana is one of London's top (if not the top) Indian restaurants and has carved out quite a niche with the celebrity circuit too (Ed Sheeran and David Beckham are both huge fans).
+The two-Michelin-starred Gymkhana is one of London's top (if not the top) Indian restaurants and has carved out quite a niche with the celebrity circuit too (Ed Sheeran and David Beckham are both huge fans).
 It looks set to continue to be a huge London hit for a long time yet (although it has become notably spendier of late).
-The kid goat methi keema and muntjac biryani are unmissable dishes.
+The kid goat methi keema and muntjac biryani are both unmissable dishes.

 More about Gymkhana